getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster-with-cli.md

 date: 2016-10-31
 featured: true
 permalink: docs/getting-started/create-kubernetes-cluster-with-cli/
-description: Learn how to get started with the Carina command-line client (CLI) by installing, configuring, and performing commands
-docker-versions:
-  - 1.11.2
+description: Learn how to use the command line to get your first containerized application running on Kubernetes in a minimal amount of time
 kubernetes-versions:
   - 1.4.5
 topics: